a cd by alan reade

 -DJ Jamez

 Alan's original pastiche of rock music and spoken word, a concept album about life in San Francisco, was released in March 2002.
-There are ten songs written by Alan, ranging in style from pop fare about mutant drag racers, murderous movie stars, and disposessed dot-commers...to spoken-word pieces about urban anomie, Christmastime suburban wastelands, and seeing ghosts of people still living...to a dance song about Internet sex, a punkish piece about running away from a lover, and a twisted campfire ditty about repressed desire.
+There are ten songs written by Alan, ranging in style from pop fare about mutant drag racers, murderous movie stars, and disposessed dot-commers...to spoken-word pieces about urban anomie, Christmastime suburban wastelands, and seeing ghosts of people still living...to a dance song about Internet sex, a punkish piece about running away from a lover, and a twisted campfire ditty

-The album is available on CD Baby.
+The album is available here:

-Some of the songs on the album were used in Alan's forthcoming performance for spring/summer 2002, Touched by a Monster.
+Some of the songs on the album were used in Alan's performance for spring/summer 2002, Touched by a Monster.

 Alan Reade is a writer and